ANNUAL REPORT 2015-16

 in April 2016.

-Terry and Julie attended a BHA training day for school speakers.
+Terry and Julie attended a Humanists UK training day for school speakers.
 They

 also represented Humanism at an RE day at St Helen's (private girls) school.

 Sequential groups of 11-12 year olds circulated between representatives